 NTMP Staff will consider a request for removal or modification of existing traffic management measures if a petition is submitted with the signatures of a majority of the residents or business or property owners within the original project area.
 NTMP staff will then organize a neighborhood meeting to discuss the request.
 A mailing providing the results of the meeting and a ballot, if appropriate, will follow.
 To be approved for removal or modification at least 67% (2/3) of the returned ballots must be in favor of the request.
-All costs incurred for removal or modification will be borne by the neighborhood.
-However, if the city determines a traffic management measure must be removed or modified due to technical, safety, or other reasons, the city will pay for all removal costs incurred.
+However, the City reserves the right to determine that a traffic management measure must be removed or modified due to technical, safety, or other reasons.
+Any removal or modification request is subject to the availability of project funding.